4d/docs/website/translated_docs/es/code-editor/write-class-method.md

 ## Break points area

 This area, located to the left of the editing area, allows you to display the line numbers and to insert break points directly next to specific instructions.
-Break points are useful during the debugging phase of your programming.
+Los puntos de interrupción son útiles durante la fase de depuración de su programación.
 They stop the execution of your code at specific locations and display the debugger.

 For more information on break points, see the [Debugging](../Debugging/breakpoints.md#breakpoints) section.